collapsed-stacks/startups/questions/9425/crowd-sourced-startup.md

 - posted by: [Craig](https://stackexchange.com/users/8602114/craig) on 2016-06-09
 - score: 5

-<p>Since recruitment is not one of your strong suits, I would recommend bringing on a recruiter while you focus on running your business.
-Don't underestimate the time and effort that go into recruiting, especially if you are trying this unorthodox approach of crowdsourcing.</p>
+Since recruitment is not one of your strong suits, I would recommend bringing on a recruiter while you focus on running your business.
+Don't underestimate the time and effort that go into recruiting, especially if you are trying this unorthodox approach of crowdsourcing.

-<p>So the real question is, how do you get someone to volunteer for this recruitment position without paying them?
+So the real question is, how do you get someone to volunteer for this recruitment position without paying them?
 Your best bet is bringing on an unpaid intern.
 There are many students out there who are trying to make a name for themselves and get experience.
-And having recruitment internship experience on one's resume would really boost their career potential.</p>
+And having recruitment internship experience on one's resume would really boost their career potential.

 ## Answer 9434